cs544-wisc/f23/p7/README.md

 ## Overview

 For this project, imagine a scenario where you are receiving daily weather data for a given location.
-Your task is to populate this data into a Kafka stream using a *Producer* Python script.
-A *Consumer* Python script consumes data from the stream to produce JSON files with summary stats, for use on a web dashboard (you don't need to build the dashboard yourself).
+Your task is to populate this data into a Kafka stream using a *Producer* Python program.
+A *Consumer* Python program consumes data from the stream to produce JSON files with summary stats, for use on a web dashboard (you don't need to build the dashboard yourself).
 Later in the project, the consumer itself acts as a producer to populate certain messages into another Kafka topic.
 Finally, you will visualize some of the data collected by the consumer.

 For simplicity, we use a single Kafka broker instead of using a cluster.
 A single producer will generate weather data in an infinite loop at an accelerated rate (1 day per 0.5 second).
-Finally, consumers will be different threads, launching from the same Python script.
+Finally, consumers will be different threads, launching from the same Python program.

 Learning objectives:
 * write code for Kafka producers